Water management in greater Tegucigalpa: Water challenges

-Despite the announcement in his inauguration from then, President Manuel Zelaya, that his government would invest 1% of the general budget in the protection of natural resources, water remained absent from that promise.
-The manager of SANAA, Mr. Jorge Mendez, speaking at the U.S. Embassy on the management of water and sanitation stated that, "Honduras has moved rather poorly on the issue."
-Going on, Mr. Mendez asserted that Honduras is well behind in achieving the objectives set by the Millennium Development Goals (MDGS).
+Despite the announcement in his inauguration from then-President Manuel Zelaya that his government would invest 1% of the general budget in the protection of natural resources, water remained absent from that promise.
+The manager of SANAA, Mr. Jorge Mendez, speaking at the U.S. Embassy on the management of water and sanitation, stated that, "Honduras has moved rather poorly on the issue."
+Mr. Mendez asserted that Honduras is well behind in achieving the objectives set by the Millennium Development Goals (MDGS).
 He urged his country to give the same level of importance to water supply challenges that is given to sanitation and that the two issues need to be worked on in parallel or neither challenge would be met.
-Mr. Mendez is hoping to see water resources management and water supply and sanitation become depoliticized and not used as an enterprising commodity.

-The June 2009 coup d'etat, whereby the Honduran military removed President Zelaya by force, did not have a severe effect on urban water management in Greater Tegucigalpa.
+The June 2009 coup d'etat, in which the Honduran military removed President Zelaya by force, did not have a severe effect on urban water management in Greater Tegucigalpa.
 Notably though, international developments banks suspended ongoing projects during this political instability.
 Also a challenge, the mayor of Tegucigalapa and Honduran President represent opposing parties and this creates a lack of political will in addressing the political divide between SANAA and the municipality of Tegucigalpa.
 Lack of political will and a lack of proper capacity to adequately address urban water challenges further exacerbate the difficult challenges that the capital city must confront.

 Insufficient water availability

 The 2004 calculated volume of water flowing from the Choluteca, Chiquito, and Guacerique rivers to the Laureles and La Concepción reservoirs was not enough to meet the demand of the more than one million inhabitants living in the capital city.
 A 2002 World Bank study suggested that the average water availability deficit was approximately 18% in the wet season, and rose to 45% during the dry season.

-Local news stories from the past ten years are full of periodic coverage of forced rationing and shortages caused by seasonal drought, weather patterns (i.e.El Nino), and natural disasters (i.e.Hurricane Mitch).
-Supply problems are further complicated by other important factors, including: urban and agricultural contamination of watersheds; competition between agricultural uses (i.e. irrigation) and city uses (i.e. domestic, industrial, commercial water users); and Honduras’ dependence on hydroelectric power for more than two thirds of total national power generation.
+Local news stories from the past ten years are full of periodic coverage of forced rationing and shortages caused by seasonal drought, weather patterns (e.g. El Nino), and natural disasters (e.g. Hurricane Mitch).
+Supply problems are further complicated by other important factors, including: urban and agricultural contamination of watersheds; competition between agricultural uses (i.e. irrigation) and urban uses (i.e. domestic, industrial, commercial water users); and Honduras’ dependence on hydroelectric power for more than two thirds of total national power generation.

-Supply issues are especially a problem in the outlying barrios surrounding Tegucigalpa representing about 38% of the population.
+Supply issues are especially a problem in the outlying barrios surrounding Tegucigalpa, representing about 38% of the population.
 This poorer sector of population lives on steep hillsides where the piped water system cannot reach.
 These communities therefore receive water from SANAA water trucks that fill storage tanks that is then later sold at inflated prices.